 However, there are complaints that the Alta HR does not really keep your phone away.
 It only notifies you when you receive a call, you will need your phone to answer it.
 The same thing is true with text messages, the device will only show you the text message received.
 You will still need to get your phone out to reply.

 There are also complaints about how terrible the company’s customer service is.
 Others also warn interested buyers that Fitbit’s devices are not durable.
 Some users say that the display is resistive to touch.

 The Fitbit Alta HR is available on the manufacturer’s online store for anywhere from $120 to $130.
-You might be able to buy it for a lot less off Amazon, where it sells for anywhere from $80 to $230, depending on the size, band material, color, and other factors.
+You might be able to buy it for a lot less off Amazon.
+Click here to see the price on Amazon, depending on the size, band material, color, and other factors.

 What you would like about the Fitbit Alta HR

 The Fitbit Alta HR is a device that is comfortable to wear.
 The slim profile of this tracker allows you to forget that you are even wearing it.